zackforbing/ruby-submissions/1508/module_4_assignments/scale-up/ryan-johnson-submission.md

 - [Blog Post](https://medium.com/@rjohnson4444/building-a-paginated-api-7b4f22629b0b#.ebf0go4gd)

 ### Discuss: your experience doing PR reviews and getting PR feedback
-- Going through the PR review experience was very inlightening.
-I realized that I was nowhere near as thorough as I needed to be after Meeka reviewed the pull request I "thought" I did.
+- Going through the PR review experience was very enlightening.
+I realized that I was nowhere near as thorough as I needed to be.
+After seeing Meeka review the pull request I "thought" I reviewed, I could see I definitely needed to do more "digging".
 I feel that was very beneficial.

-- The feedback I got was helpful as well because it reminded me that I need to be more aware of the things I introduce into a group project.
+- The PR feedback I got was helpful as well because it reminded me that I need to be more aware of the dependencies I introduce into a group project.

 ### Discuss: your experience doing daily stand ups
 - At first, I thought it was going to be unnecessary, but I realize that it was a very